kkl1974/LG-WebOS-AdGuard-blocklist/README.md

 Remove all the Ads and menu clutter and Trending section from your LG Web OS 6 TV

+I noticed a speed increase after blocking LGs stuff, especially on the Home screen

 Tested in the UK on an LG C1 Webos 6.3 although it should work ok on other regions / models / WebOS versions

 1. Setup an AdGuard DNS instance on your network and make sure it is resolving the TV's queries